LambdaTest/hyperexecute-smartui-sdk-selenium-javascript/hooks/README.md

 To know more about how HyperExecute does intelligent Test Orchestration, do check out [HyperExecute Getting Started Guide](https://www.lambdatest.com/support/docs/getting-started-with-hyperexecute/)

-# How to run Selenium Javascript tests through SmartUI SDK on HyperExecute
+# How to run Cypress tests through SmartUI SDK on HyperExecute

+> SmartUI SDK only supports Cypress versions >= 10.0.0

 * [Prerequisites](#prerequisites)
    - [Clone the Sample Repository](#clone-the-sample-repository)